sahityajain123/ansible_PowerVS_config/README.md

 		 <tr>
             <td><b>4. rhel_subscription : { <br />username:"",<br />password:"" ,<br />release:""<br />}</td>
   	    <td><b>Optional</b></td>
             <td>RHEL subscription information.
 It is a dictionary.
-Should be set only if subscription is not present already or subscription has to be updated</td>
+Should be set only if subscription is not already set or subscription has to be updated</td>
             <td>e.g.: { <br />username:"XYZ",<br />password:"ABC" ,<br />release:"8.2"<br />}</td>
         </tr>
 		<tr>